-Port Monitor ID Model Serial Number Firmware Version Status
+Port Monitor ID Model Serial Number Firmware Versio

-1 COM1 1 Not verified
+1 COM1 1

-2 COM1 2 Not verified
+2 COM1 2

-3 COM2 1 Not verified
+3 COM2 1

-4 COM2 2 Not verified
+4 COM2 2

-Note: This type of connection that uses two or more separate COM ports cannot be fully configured using the Layout Wizard.
+Important: This type of connection that uses two or more separate COM ports cannot be fully configured using the Layout Wizard.
 Use the Layout Wizard to configure the video wall size and first COM port, then manually edit the connections for each display using the Connection Panel to set the other COM ports to use and Monitor IDs.